Key Takeaways

 For a deeper dive into this topic, you might find Harvard Health's overview of vitamins and minerals helpful.

-Aspect | Vitamins | Minerals |
+| Aspect | Vitamins | Minerals |

-Chemical Structure | Organic (carbon-based) | Inorganic (no carbon) |
+| Chemical Structure | Organic (carbon-based) | Inorganic (no carbon) |

-Source | Living organisms | Soil and water |
+| Source | Living organisms | Soil and water |

-Stability | Sensitive to heat/light/air | Stable and resilient |
+| Stability | Sensitive to heat/light/air | Generally stable |

-Primary Role | Facilitate chemical reactions | Build structure, regulate function |
+| Primary Role | Facilitate chemical reactions | Build structure, regulate function |

-The Two Sides of Vitamins, Water-Soluble vs. Fat-Soluble
+The Two Sides of Vitamins: Water-Soluble vs. Fat-Soluble

 Water-Soluble Vitamins: Your Daily Must-Haves

 Vitamin C supports immune function and collagen production, while B12 is essential for energy metabolism and nerve health.
-Since these vitamins are easily lost during cooking, focus on fresh fruits, leafy greens, and minimally processed whole grains to maximize your intake.
+Since these vitamins are easily lost during cooking, focus on fresh fruits, leafy greens, and minimally processed whole grains to support your intake.

 Fat-Soluble Vitamins: Storage, Not Stockpiling